Which Types of Depression Qualify for Disability?

 Major Depressive Disorder

 The second type of depression listed is dysthymia, a mood disorder.
 This type of depression has many of the same symptoms as Major Depressive Disorder, but the symptoms are generally less severe and occur over a period of at least two years.
-Learn more about dysthymia.
+Learn more about getting disability for dysthymia.

 Most depression can be successfully treated with psychotherapy and medication(s), but until the right combination of therapy/medication is arrived at, this condition can be crippling to some individuals.